sassoftware/esp-kubernetes/esp-cloud/oauth2/README.md

 **Note:** serveral bits of information are returned.
 The **acess token** is what is required for culr access to the metering server of ESP projects.

-### UAA configuration
-The UAA server has it's configuration embedded in the `deploy/oath2/uaa.yaml` file.
-By replacing that configuration, the **UAA** can be configured to read user credentials from other IM systems.
-Please see the UAA documentation for alternate configurations.